 Today it’s back on the road as you head north through the Tuscan countryside to the great city of Pisa – famed for its remarkable Leaning Tower.
 Climb the 294 steps to the top and be rewarded with the panoramic views across the city, or stay on the ground and pose for a photo in front.
 There’s a lot more to see and do too, so explore at leisure for the rest of the day before heading back to your Tuscany accommodation for the final night.

-Today you will be driving to the renowned city of Florence, known for its art and architectural treasures, and check in to your centrally located hotel.
+Today you will be driving to the renowned city of Florence, known for its art and architectural treasures, drop off your car and check in to your centrally located hotel.
 Get to grips with this magical city by taking a stroll to Piazza della Signoria to admire the Romanesque Palazzo Vecchio with its crenulated rooftop and renaissance style statues.
 Much of the city is within easy reach from here, so explore at will and learn about some of Italy’s most remarkable sights.

 Pre-book a morning tour of the fascinating Academy Gallery home to some of Michelangelo's most famous sculptures, the Prisoners, the St. Matthew and of course the renowned David, or opt for a guided tour around the Uffizi Gallery – boasting an even more impressive array of master artworks.
 Spend the afternoon admiring the views from the peaceful town of Fiesole, set in the hills just above the city.
 Ancient ruins and mesmerising panoramas of Florence are easily enjoyed, and it’s only a short drive back to Florence’s many charms.